JTran-UW/simon/README.md

 # Simon

 ## Overview
 Simon was a simple game created with Flask and JS as a part of Computer Science IV.
-It's based on Simon, where an ever-growing series of four colors is displayed, and the player has to press the corresponding buttons in the right order.
+It's based on the toy of the same name, where an ever-growing series of four colors is displayed, and the player has to press the corresponding buttons in the right order.

 ## Quickstart